 None of them – yes, none of them – had authentic data about what’s happening and what is the future forecast for this amazing country.

 It’s not just the elite audiences.
-I also attended a few dinner and wedding conversations of the common citizens considering themselves insider and aware.
+I also had the opportunity of a few dinner and wedding conversations with the common citizens considering themselves an insider and fully aware and connected.

 Appears Facebook too is fighting the fake news.

 And it’s not just the present and the future view which is skewed.
 There is also a completely false view of the country’s history and its main characters.